danfairs/django-lazysignup/README.rst

 There are a number of things on the to-do list:

-  - Change the way random usernames are generated.
-It's currently too easy to accidentally display a username for a generated user on a site, which can give away a large part of a session identifier.
-  - Refactor the convert view so it's not hardcoded to expect particular fields in the form for the new user.
   - Remove the restriction on  the ``allow_lazy_user`` decorator being first in the decorator list.